MSSQL for Pentester: Command Execution with xp_cmdshell

 Reverse shell using .hta file

-The .hta (HTML Application) file is a standalone program built with HTML and executed by the Microsoft HTML Application Host (mshta.exe).
-Within the context of xp_cmdshell in SQL Server, a .hta file can execute scripts or commands, utilizing the functionalities provided by HTML applications, including technologies like VBScript or JavaScript.
+The .hta (HTML Application) file is a standalone script-based program created with HTML and executed using mshta.exe (Microsoft HTML Application Host)..
+In the context of xp_cmdshell in SQL Server, an .hta file can execute scripts or commands by leveraging VBScript, JavaScript, or other HTML-based technologies.

-The .hta file can be generated using the msfvenom tool in kali linux and can be uploaded in the target machine using the xp_cmdshell to get the reverse shell.
+We can generate the .hta file using the msfvenom tool in Kali Linux, then upload it to the target system using xp_cmdshell to obtain a reverse shell.

 Following will be the command for msfvenom: